acend/container-basics-training/content/en/docs/10/01/_index.md

 ### Examples

-Let's have a look at the following example:
+Let's have a look at some examples:

 #### Java Spring Boot Gradle build